mtcrawshaw/growing-cnns/plotting/README.md

                 continue
 ```

 And so we never add anything to the `dfs` dict.
+Long story short, I fixed it by calling your `preprocessing.getLogLengths` function in `plotExperiment.py`.
+I added some debug statements in the three files mentioned above which will need to be removed.
+I suggest cleaning them up and merging this branch with master, as I recreated `develop_b` today from whatever your latest commit to master was.